 We are pleased that some of the comments we made in our previous submission of 10th Sept 2009 have been addressed.

-We continue to be concerned about the perceived need to provide extensive Car Parking for SANGS.
+The majority of SPA visitors arrive by car.
+No action.
+To function as an alternative to the SPA, We continue to be concerned about the perceived need to provide extensive Car Parking for SANGS.
 This appears to be at odds with the policy to reduce car use.

-Every effort should be made to encourage walking, rather than driving, to the SANG areas, particularly where they are within reasonable distance of populated areas.
+SANGs need to be equally accessible, so must provide parking.
+Exceptions to this are where the SANG is intended to have a catchment area of only 400 metres Every effort should be made to encourage walking, rather than driving, to the SANG areas, particularly where they are within reasonable (deemed to be walking distance).
+The SANG guidelines require parking to be distance of populated areas.
 This could be done by improving existing link paths and by the creation of new ones; it would also help in providing the longer walking routes that some dog walkers seek.
 It is reasonable to expect dogs to be placed on leads where necessary for the journey to an open space.
 It would be appropriate to use some SANG funding to provide these routes.